albertattard/java-boot-camp/01 - Primer.md

     CMD ["java", "-jar", "application.jar"]
     ```

+    The [`RUN` instruction](https://docs.docker.com/engine/reference/builder/#run) can be used to run command, such as install packages that we need (like `curl`) or build the project as we did here.

+    We do not need to include the `clean` Gradle task here as we only copied the sources without any built artefacts.
+Therefore, there is nothing to clean as the `build` directory was not copied.

     This time docker will build the JAR and then package it.
-Unfortunately it does not take advantage of any caching and makes it a bit slower.  **While this is slow for development purposes, it ensures that the build is not relying on caches.**
+Unfortunately, it does not take advantage of any caching and makes it a bit slower.  **While this is slow for development purposes, it ensures that the build is not relying on caches.**

 1. Run the docker image